 The right to travel is a right of all Americans, regardless of race, religion, or national origin.
 The right to travel is also a right of all lawful permanent residents of the United States.

-See also Right To Travel Affidavit
+See also Us Law Books Right To Travel

 There are a few restrictions on the right to travel.
 The government can restrict the right to travel for national security reasons or to protect public health and safety.
 The government can also restrict the right to travel for financial reasons, such as to prevent people from becoming a public charge.